Gering soccer falls to North Platte

-The North Platte boys’ soccer team traveled to Gering on Tuesday to take on the Bulldogs, coming away with a 4-2 win.
+The Gering boys' soccer team hosted the North Platte Bulldogs and lost 4-2 on Tuesday, April 19.

-“We finished really well, I just wish we started that way and had that good start in the beginning,” coach Chris Guaddarama said.
-“I was proud of them towards the end, that’s the team I know they can be.”
+“We finished really well.
+I just wish we started that way and had that good start in the beginning,” Gering coach Chris Guaddarama said.
+“I was proud of them toward the end; that’s the team I know they can be.”

 The last time the two teams faced off was on April 2 in Norfolk when North Platte took the 3-1 win.

-Within the first five minutes of the game, Mason Carter got the first score on the game to lead 1-0.
+Within the first five minutes of the game, North Platte's Mason Carter got the first score to lead 1-0.
 It would take some time before either team could get anything done.

-With 17:16 remaining in the first half, Ty Hilderbrand would score his first of the game before Caden Miller got a goal more than 10 minutes later.
+With 17:16 remaining in the first half, North Platte would tally two more with Ty Hilderbrand scoring his first of the game before Caden Miller got a goal more than 10 minutes later.

 The final goal of the game for North Platte was on a penalty kick by Hilderbrand with 40 seconds left in the first half.
 At halftime, North Platte led 4-0.